 Love God, love people.

-2. The second reason we have found that 'Loving God and Loving People' is hard is because it requires us to lay down our rights relinquish our perceived position at the front of the queue and be content with being at the back.
-In essence it requires us to make personal sacrifices.
+2. When we seek after God’s heart to love people, we find that it dictates that we do not just love the people we want to love, the people we find it easy to love; that we do not just get involved in the situations where we have special interest or skill but that we allow our hearts to be broken for what breaks God’s heart; that our hearts are open to all people.
+Jesus said ‘whatever you did for one of the least of these brothers and sisters or mine, you did for me.’
+This requires us to lay down our rights, relinquish our perceived position at the front of the queue, and be content with being at the back.
+It requires us to make personal sacrifices.
 That sacrifice can take the form of financial contribution to God's work or giving up our time to serve in God's kingdom.
 We are called to a radical lifestyle following in the footsteps of the one who gave it all.
 Not the middle ground of mediocrity that we might find ourselves in.